JBrandonS/xfitter-docker/README.md

 This will result in the same output as running  `xfitter` and `xfitter-draw output/` from the current working directory, and all outputs will correctly be placed in the `output/` folder on the host machine.

 ## PDF files
-LHAPDF will pull any needed pdf datasets automatically from its [repo](http://lhapdfsets.web.cern.ch/lhapdfsets/current/).
-You can speed up the run time of the container by linking to an existing LHAPDF data directory on the host machine.
+Inorder to reduce the size of the container the only PDF dataset included is CT10.

-Binding the host's LHAPDF data directory can be done by adding `-v $(lhapdf-config --datadir):/pdfdata` before the image name in the run
+The best method to provide other datasets is to bind the host's LHAPDF data directory files to the containters `/pdfdata` directory.
+This can be done by adding `-v $(lhapdf-config --datadir):/pdfdata` before the image name in the run command.
 ```
     docker run -it -v $(pwd):/run -v /host/data:/data -v $(lhapdf-config --datadir):/pdfdata jbrandons/xfitter
 ```
  You can download the pdf datasets from [here](http://lhapdfsets.web.cern.ch/lhapdfsets/current/) and extract all of them into a single directory if you do not have LHAPDF installed on the host machine.
+You will also need the `lhapdf.conf` and `pdfsets.index` files in this directory.

+ If you enter the container you can use `lhapdf install` to download the datasets before running xFitter.
+If you plan on downloading the datasets and you have access to the CERN CVMFS you may want to mount it with `-v /cvmfs/sft.cern.ch/:/cvmfs/sft.cern.ch/`.
+As both of these methods require entering the containter and downloading the datasets before each run it is not recommended.

+ As singularity runs containters in a read only format it is not possible to download these files from within the container without first mounting an existing `/pdfdata` directory.

 ## Entering the container
 You may enter the container by appending an available shell after the container name, to launch `bash` run